adhering/midl-website/pages/call-for-2024.md

 ---
 title: Call for MIDL 2024
 ---
+# Call for organizers of MIDL 2024

 The MIDL Board is inviting interested researchers to bid for organizing MIDL 2024 or a later edition.
 If we receive multiple strong bids, we may already decide on locations for MIDL in 2025 and beyond.
 **The deadline to submit a bid is November 30th 2022.**

-If you are interested in applying or have any questions, please contact us at [board@midl.io](mailto:board@midl.io).
+If you are interested in applying or have any questions, please contact us at [board@midl.io](mailto:board@midl.io)

 ## Financial details